harvester/docs/docs/install/pxe-boot-install.md

   - harvester
   - Rancher
   - rancher
-  - Install Harverster
+  - Install Harvester
-  - Installing Harverster
+  - Installing Harvester
-  - Harverster Installation
+  - Harvester Installation
   - PXE Boot Install
 Description: Starting from version `0.2.0`, Harvester can be installed automatically.
 This document provides an example to do an automatic installation with PXE boot.
 ---